OMPH School Background and Administration

 Science Fair, National History Day, Field Trips, Lancaster-Lebanon Quiz Bowl, Diocesan Competitions including Geography and Spelling Bees, Speech Forensics, Destination Imagination, Quiz Bowl, Mathcounts

-Service Projects, Assemblies, Clubs, Choir, Piano Lessons, String, Brass, Woodwinds, and Percussion Instruction, School Play, Spring Program, CYO Basketball, Cheerleading, Track and Field, Junior High sports available through LCHS and Lancaster Deanery, Parish Scouting Programs
+Service Projects, Assemblies, Clubs, Choir, Piano Lessons, Voice Lessons, String, Brass, Woodwinds, and Percussion Instruction, School Play, Spring Program, CYO Basketball, Cheerleading, Track and Field, Junior High sports available through LCHS and Lancaster Deanery, Parish Scouting Programs

 IU Support Programs/Services